Who Is This Credit Card Best For?

 Flies regularly and likes finding ways to score even more travel—for free See more cards

 Diligently searches for the best products and delights in a good bargain See more cards

 Hits the road often, whether for work or play See more cards

 Loves to explore places and experience new things See more cards

-Consumers with a healthy chunk of money in Bank of America deposit accounts and/or Merrill investment accounts will get the most value from this card.
-Depending on how much money you have in the accounts, you could earn 10% to 75% more than you would if you didn’t bank with Bank of America—up to 2.62 points for every dollar you spend on the card.
+Consumers with a healthy chunk of money in qualifying Bank of America or Merrill Lynch accounts will get the most value from this card.
+Depending on how much money you have in them, you could earn 25% to 75% more than you would if you didn’t bank with Bank of America—up to 2.62 points for every $1 you spend on the card.

 Earnings are competitive for travel cards

 Bank customers have the potential to earn more